-HEPATITIS B VACCINE is not available for purchase due to manufacturer shortages - this does not affect vaccine supplied through the publicly funded programs
+THE HEPATITIS B VACCINE FOR ADULTS is available for purchase BUT THE SUPPLY IS LIMITED. this does not affect vaccine supplied through the publicly funded programs

 - The Wednesday clinic requires an appointment and is available to all members of the public.

 - The Travel Clinic on Thursday morning is available to those travelling outside of Canada by appointment only.